June 9, 2020; revised June 4, 2022; August 27, 2022

 Brief Summary of Pancakkhandhā

-1. The five aggregates (pancakkhandhā) is unique to each person.
+1. The five aggregates (pancakkhandhā) are unique to each person.
 Yours is different from anyone else’s.

 - Pancakkhandhā includes one’s past experiences with rupa in this world and anticipated future experiences with rupa (rupakkkhandhā.)